Ergonomic Desk Accessories

 Most importantly they allow you to easily control the angle and distance of your monitor relative to your eyes.
 The ideal recomended distance is between 20″ and 28″ inches and level with your natural line of sight.
 There are literally hundreds of monitor arms available on the market.
 While easier to shop then chairs you might want to contact a furniture expert to find out what makes sense for you.

 The benefits of using a keyboard tray are less understood and therefore more often overlooked.
-Ergonomic benefit is an individual and somewhat subjective science depending in part on the physical build and sensitivities of each incdividual.
+Ergonomic benefit is an individual and somewhat subjective science depending in part on the physical build and sensitivities of each individual.

 We’ve noticed average height and shorter users often benefit most from keyboard trays.
 This is because they sit lower then desk height and allow users to lower their chairs to a level that is comfortable for them.